 Then there’s the simple fact that learning a language is great for your career.
 There are few things that you can put on a resume that will have more of a positive impact than stating that you speak multiple languages.
 This is one of the most practical benefits of learning a foreign language.

-And speaking of practical benefits of learning a second language, how about the simple fact that it can help you to get around when travelling, or speak to tourists visiting you at home?
+Connor from BaseLang, who offers a free resource on how to learn Spanish fast speaks of the practical benefits of learning a second language, how about the simple fact that it can help you to get around when travelling, or speak to tourists visiting you at home?
 This is a skill that could someday help you out in a pinch and it’s a fantastic one to add to your bow.

 So what are you waiting for?
 Pick a language and get learning!